sanskarrathore15/Replantify/README.md

 # Hackathon-8.0
-Replantify - Revolutionizing the traditional way of learning about environmental issues.
+Replantify - Revolutionizing the traditional way of learning about environmental issues by using VR technologies.